vagetablechicken/openmldb-compose/README.md

 Then you can manage connector by rest api in any container.
 I add a performance test here for kafka connect, the performance will be better if you use a real kafka cluster, don't share hardware resources with OpenMLDB cluster, and more parrallelism.

 - [ ] performance test, use talking data source, and java producer.
 Ref <https://github.com/4paradigm/OpenMLDB/blob/e8811278c293596bc3963c51bac2d47c45cd65a4/test/integration-test/openmldb-test-java/openmldb-ecosystem/src/test/resources/kafka_test_cases.yml>.

+### Tips

+Kafka depends on ZooKeeper, but it use the root dir `/`.
+If use OpenMLDB zookeeper, it's difficult to delete only kafka metadata.
+So I use another zookeeper service.
+You can recreate the whole Kafka cluster by remove kafka-zookeeper volume.

+If zk has some legacy metadata, may cause `Timed out while waiting to get end offsets for topic 'connect-offsets' on brokers at kafka:9092`.

 ## Prometheus + Grafana